Sitemap

 How to locate Carpet Specifications?

 Once you find several carpets you really like, you need to get the carpet specifications for each carpet before you agree to buy.
 You need to ask for the manufacturer's spec sheet.
-The Spec Sheet is a one-page report from the carpet manufacturer that provides all the carpet specifications regarding the carpet style in question.
+The Spec Sheet is a one-page report from the carpet manufacturer that provides all the carpet specifications regarding the carpet in question.
+Where to Find Specifications

-Q. What Grade of Carpet Should I Choose for Heavy Foot-Traffic?
+Q. What Carpet is Best for Heavy Foot-Traffic?

-If you want your new carpet to last as long as possible you need to choose a Carpet made of Nylon.
+Have a busy household and need carpet that is super durable and easy to clean?
+If you want your new carpet to last as long as possible you need to choose carpet made of Nylon.
 It is the most durable synthetic fiber available today.
-Carpet Fibers and Carpet Durability
+Learn more about Carpet Fibers and Carpet Durability

 Carpet Comparison Confusion?

 Most carpet stores carry the exact same carpet brands, styles and colors as other nearby carpet stores, with some exceptions.
 Some carpet retailers may not be willing to provide you with the carpet specifications just to make it harder for you to comparison shop.
-They don't want you to shop for a lower price on the exact same carpet at a discount store down the street.
+They don't want you to shop for a lower price on the exact same carpet at another carpet store down the street.

-In their mind, it's not fair for their salesperson to spend time helping you find the perfect carpet, measure your home, pet your dog and then discover that you purchased the exact same carpet down the street because it was a few dollars cheaper.
-While I do understand their frustration with dealing with customers who want to shop around for the best deals, I believe all consumers deserve to have full and complete access to the carpet specifications and prices.
+They think it's unfair for their salesperson to spend hours helping you find the perfect carpet, measure your home, pet your dog and then discover that you purchased the exact same carpet down the street because it was a few dollars cheaper.

 If your carpet retailer is not willing to provide you with all the carpet specs you ask for, then you should consider shopping somewhere else.
-If they say the carpet specs are not available, they either don't know or they don't care.
+If they say the carpet specs are not available, they either don't know how to get them or they don't really care enough to help you.
 Either way, it says a lot about them.
-Bear in mind that the salesperson may have to call the carpet manufacturer to gain access to the "spec sheet" you requested and it could take a day or two for them to gather all the information for you.
+Bear in mind that the salesperson may have to call the carpet manufacturer to gain access to the "spec sheet" you request and it could take a day or two for them to gather all the information for you.
 Be patient!

 You should always take your time shopping for carpet and gradually narrow down your selections to just a few carpets that you really like.
 Choose those styles that are most suitable for your needs and goals first, and second, fall within your price range.

-You might want to consider doing your new carpet project in stages if the grade of carpet you require is more costly than you anticipated.
-Perhaps you can do the bedrooms and stairs first, then do the living areas when more funds are available.
-This way you can make sure your carpet will be able to last as long as you intend.
+Carpet cost too high?
+You might want to consider doing your new carpet project in two or more stages if the grade of carpet you require is more costly than you anticipated.
+Perhaps you might do the bedrooms and stairs first, then do the living areas when more funds are available.
+This way you get what you really want and be sure your carpet will last as long as you expect.

 What Are Private Labels?